nikdanilov/whisper-obsidian-plugin/README.md

 ## 🎯 How to Use

-1. Click on the ribbon button to access recording controls interface.
+1. Click on the ribbon button to access the recording controls interface.
-2. Use the "Record", "Pause", "Resume", and "Stop" buttons to manage your audio recordings.
+2. Use the "Start", "Pause/Resume", and "Stop" buttons to manage your audio recordings.
 3. Upon stopping a recording, the plugin will promptly transcribe the audio content and generate a new note in the specified folder.
+4. Alternatively, use the shortcut key `Alt + Q` to start/stop recording without opening the recording controls interface.

 > For further explanation of using this plugin, check out the article ["Speech-to-text in Obsidian using OpenAI Whisper Service"](https://tfthacker.medium.com/speech-to-text-in-obsidian-using-openai-whisper-service-7b2843bf8d64) by [TfT Hacker](https://twitter.com/tfthacker)